 7.Lack of Training and Awareness

-Most of the cybersecurity threats come in the form of attacks from outsiders, but this issue is triggered by a problem inside the company.
+Most of the cybersecurity threats and cloud security threats come in the form of attacks from outsiders, but this issue is triggered by a problem inside the company.
 And this dilemma lies in failing to take the threat of cybercrime seriously.
 Awareness among the employees plays a vital role in cybersecurity.
 It is essential to train all the employees of your organization about the risks of cyberattacks.
 Your staff is the first line of defence against any kind of cyberattack or breach, so they need to be with the latest details of the threats that are relevant to your business.
 The management should allocate time and budget for conducting these training and need to make sure that they take place consistently to inform the employees about concerns that genuinely affecting the organization.

-Above mentioned threats are some of the cloud computing threats that can impose damage to any organization’s finance and reputation.
+Above mentioned threats are some of the cloud security threats that can impose damage to any organization’s finance and reputation.
 The challenge here is that if you do not put in the resources and defences that are needed, you will eventually be vulnerable to some of these attacks.
 So, awareness of the relevant threats and development of a good roadmap to protect your cloud environment is essential for every business.